 Spinal arthritis exercises can be an important part of any physical therapy program aimed at relieving the pain that accompanies arthritis in the neck or back.
-However, before you begin stretching and strengthening practices for arthritis, however, it is important to know how the disorder affects your body and which specific exercises give you the best chance of overcoming your discomfort.
+However, before you begin stretching and strengthening practices for arthritis, it is important to know how the disorder affects your body and which specific exercises give you the best chance of overcoming your discomfort.

 A normal joint is like a well-oiled hinge.
 Movement comes easily and painlessly because cartilage and synovial fluid keep the joint lithe and free of obstructions.
-An arthritic joint, however, means that the joint has either degenerated (osteoarthritis) or become inflamed (spinal rheumatoid arthritis), causing every movement of the joint to be extremely painful.
+An arthritic joint, however, has degenerated and become inflamed, causing every movement of the joint to be potentially very painful.
 Spinal arthritis exercises should, therefore, be aimed at strengthening muscles and ligaments around the joint so that a weight burden can be reduced in the arthritic area.
-Exercise also serves to help individuals affected by spinal arthritis to lose weight, reduce stress, increase blood circulation, experience a better night’s sleep, and alleviate depression.
+Exercise also serves to help individuals affected by spinal arthritis to lose weight, reduce stress, increase blood circulation, experience a better night’s sleep, improve flexibility and alleviate depression.

-Your physical therapist or doctor may talk to you about the spinal arthritis exercises listed below.
-It is extremely important, however, to consult with your doctor before attempting any exercise for your spinal arthritis, as some exercises could make your condition worse.
+Your physical therapist or spine specialist may talk to you about the spinal arthritis exercises listed below.
+It is extremely important, however, to consult with your physician before attempting any exercise for your spinal arthritis, as some exercises could make your condition worse.

 - Range of motion: keep muscles limber by doing small arm circles.
 Plus, a mild game of golf can keep the lumbar (lower) and cervical (upper) regions of your spine flexible